davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v001 readOpenMeteoJSON() reads JSON returned by Open-Meteo
 * OpenMeteoEDA_202306_v001 omProcessHourly() and omProcessDaily() for converting to date and time
 * OpenMeteoEDA_202306_v001 readOpenMeteoJSON() updated to process date and time
-* OpenMeteoEDA_202306_v001 downloads a decade of data for one location
+* OpenMeteoEDA_202306_v001 downloads a decade of daily data for one location
 * OpenMeteoEDA_202306_v001 daily data read as a list

 ### Expansions week of 26-JUN-2023
 * OpenMeteoEDA_202306_v001 explores precipitation by month
 * OpenMeteoEDA_202306_v001 explores temperatures by month
 * OpenMeteoEDA_202306_v001 explores sunrise and sunset
 * OpenMeteoEDA_202306_v001 explores wind
 * OpenMeteoEDA_202306_v001 explores radiation and evapotranspiration
+* OpenMeteoEDA_202306_v001 downloads a decade of hourly data for one location